mschwehl/jenkins-k8sagent-lib-lb/README.md

 ### Define a Cloud and Inherit Pod Templates

 First, create a common root template that defines default settings.
 Then, extend this template for your build images (e.g., `rocky-9-jdk21`).
 Ensure the inheritance strategy is set to `merge`.
+Here you define the default container.
+Name of the container *must* be `jndi`

 ![Cloud Template Setup](screenshots/01_cloud-config.png)
 *Cloud Template Setup*